laenzlinger/irgen/README.md

 WARNING: The API is still under development and will very likely change (especially in case new algorithms would be added).
-Therefore, Ppease don't expect any API stability at the moment.
+Therefore, please don't expect any API stability at the moment.

 ## Installation